Four-manifolds, geometries and knots: -fibred knots

 Let the identity element $[0,0,0]$ and its images in $N_q=Nil/\Gamma_q$ be the basepoints for $Nil$ and for these coset spaces.
 The extension of each automorphism of $\Gamma_q$ to $Nil$ induces a basepoint and orientation preserving self homeomorphism of $N_q$.

 If $K$ is a 2-knot with group $\pi=\pi K$ and $\pi'\cong\Gamma_q$ then $M=M(K)$ is homeomorphic to the mapping torus of such a self homeomorphism of $N_q$.
 (In fact, such mapping tori are determined up to diffeomorphism by their fundamental groups).
 Up to conjugacy and involution there are just three classes of meridianal automorphisms of $\Gamma_1$ and one of $\Gamma_q$, for each odd $q>1$.
 (See Theorem 16.13).
 Since $\pi''\leq\zeta\pi'$ it is easily seen that $\pi$ has just two strict weight orbits.
-Hence $K$ is determined up to Gluck reconstruction and changes of orientation by $\pi$ alone, by Theorem 17.5.
+Hence $K$ is determined up to Gluck reconstruction and changes of orientation by $\pi$ alone, by Theorem 17.4.
 (Instead of appealing to 4-dimensional surgery to realize automorphisms of $\pi$ by basepoint and orientation preserving self homeomorphisms of $M$ we may use the $S^1$-action on $N_q$ to construct such a self homeomorphism which in addition preserves the fibration over $S^1$).

-We shall show that the knots with $\pi'\cong\Gamma_1$ and whose characteristic polynomials are $X^2-X+1$ and $X^2-3X+1$ are not reflexive, while for all other groups the corresponding knots are reflexive.
+We shall show that the knots with $\pi'\cong\Gamma_1$ and whose characteristic polynomials are $X^2-X+1$ and $X^2-3X+1$ are not reflexive, while all other 2-knots with $\pi'\cong\Gamma_q$ for some odd $q\geq1$ are reflexive.

-The polynomial $X^2-X+1$ is realized by $\tau_63_1$ and its Gluck reconstruction.
-Since the trefoil knot $3_1$ is strongly invertible $\tau_63_1$ is strongly $+$amphicheiral [Li85].
-The involution of $X(\tau_63_1)$ extends to an involution of $M(\tau_63_1)$ which fixes the canonical section $C$ pointwise and does not change the framing of the normal bundle, and hence $(\tau_63_1)^*$ is also $+$amphicheiral.
-(We shall see below that these knots are distinct).

 \begin{lemma} Let $K$ be a fibred $2$-knot with closed fibre $N_1$ and Alexander polynomial $X^2-3X+1$.
 Then $K$ is $+$amphicheiral. \end{lemma}